-We encourage local councils to think laterally about forging new partnerships to improve health and wellbeing through the arts.
-Or alternatively, building on current partnerships to include an arts for health focus.
+Councils are encouraged to think laterally about forging new partnerships to improve health and wellbeing through the arts.
+Alternatively, they may build on existing partnerships to include an arts for health focus.

 Victorian local councils are encouraged to forge partnerships with diverse organisations such as, but not limited to: